catg-umag/bcell-lymphomas-mutational-signatures/README.md

 # Mutational Signatures in B-cell lymphomas

-Software repository for our paper "Integration of mutational signature analysis with 3D chromatin data unveils differential AID-related mutagenesis in indolent lymphomas" (submitted), for reproducibility purposes.
+Software repository for our article [Integration of mutational signature analysis with 3D chromatin data unveils differential AID-related mutagenesis in indolent lymphomas](https://www.mdpi.com/1422-0067/22/23/13015), for reproducibility purposes.

 But if you want, you can use you own data too, everything is automated so it will be easy to run if you want a general landscape of mutational signatures in your samples.